Adam Wishart: Television

 Wishart joined the BBC's Training Scheme in 1993, and went on to work as an assistant on Watchdog, Newsnight, Horizon, Tomorrow's World, Panorama, and Modern Times.
 As director, he made A Class Apart for the Back to the Floor series, which won the Royal Television Society Best Feature in 1997.

-He directed one episode of the BAFTA-winning Blood on the Carpet series and was producer on the Trouble at the Big Top four-part series, following Peter Mandleson, as he pushed through the Millennium Dome project.
+He directed one episode of the BAFTA-winning Blood on the Carpet series and was producer on the Trouble at the Big Top four-part series, following Peter Mandelson, as he pushed through the Millennium Dome project.

 In 2006, he wrote, directed, and presented Monkeys, Rats and Me: Animal Testing for BBC2, which followed the battle against the Oxford Animal Lab, and which went on to win the Grierson Award for Best Science Documentary in 2007.

 In 2008, he directed Warlords Next Door? for Channel 4, about Somalian warlords who perpetrate human rights abuses from their suburban homes in England, which won the Best World Political Documentary at the Banff World Television Festival in 2009.

 In 2009, Wishart wrote, directed, and featured in The Price of Life for BBC2, about the rationing of high cost cancer drugs by the National Institute for Health and Clinical Excellence, which was nominated for Best Science Documentary in the Grierson Awards of 2009.

 In 2010, Wishart wrote, directed and featured in #23 Week Babies: The Price of Life, broadcast on BBC2 at 9pm on 9 March 2011.
 The documentary followed several babies born four months early – 23 weeks gestation – in the neonatal ward at the Birmingham Women's Hospital.
 The Independent newspaper's review summarised the dilemma presented by the film.

 Here's an unsettling Venn diagram.
 One circle encloses the set of fetuses that may, within the current law, be terminated.
 The other circle encloses the set of premature babies that, within current technology, can successfully be kept alive.
 And in the intersection – somewhere between week 23 and week 24 of a pregnancy – lie those babies that qualify both as abortable and savable – the subject of Adam Wishart's challenging film 23 Week Babies: the Price of Life.

 The Telegraph review said that the film "took a taboo and broke it, gently, sensitively, but devastatingly".

 The film attracted 1.903 million viewers for its terrestrial broadcast on BBC2, narrowly beating Jamie Oliver's Jamie's Dream School, which had 1.889 million viewers in the same time slot.

-In 2021 he directed a documentary about the September 11 attacks called 9/11: Inside the President's War Room and released on Apple TV+.
+In 2021 he directed a documentary about the September 11 attacks called 9/11: Inside the President's War Room and released on the BBC and Apple TV+.
+The film won the Rose D'Or for Best European Documentary, Royal Television Society Award, Bulldog Award, Real Screen Award, Broadcast Magazine Award, it was runner up for the BAFTA.
+Danny Collins and Mark Hamill won the BAFTA for Best Editing.
+And Wishart himself won the Royal Television Society Award for Best Factual Directing.